Gertrude Barrows Bennett: Writing career

-Gertrude Mabel Barrows (as she then was) wrote her first short story at age 17, a science fiction story titled "The Curious Experience of Thomas Dunbar".
+Gertrude Mabel Barrows wrote her first short story at age 17, a science fiction story titled "The Curious Experience of Thomas Dunbar".
 She mailed the story to Argosy, then one of the top pulp magazines.
 The story was accepted and published in the March 1904 issue, under the byline "G. M. Barrows".
 Although the initials disguised her gender, this appears to be the first instance of an American female author publishing science fiction, and using her real name.
 That same month, Youth's Companion published her poetry.

 Once Bennett began to take care of her mother, she decided to return to fiction writing as a means of supporting her family.
 The first story she completed after her return to writing was the novella "The Nightmare", which appeared in All-Story Weekly in 1917.
 The story is set on an island separated from the rest of the world, on which evolution has taken a different course.
 "The Nightmare" resembles Edgar Rice Burroughs' The Land That Time Forgot, itself published a year later.
 While Bennett had submitted "The Nightmare" under her own name, she had asked to use a pseudonym if it was published.
 The magazine's editor chose not to use the pseudonym Bennett suggested (Jean Vail) and instead credited the story to Francis Stevens.
 When readers responded positively to the story, Bennett chose to continue writing under the name.